 An endowment fund provides an ongoing source of income to a named organization, or to a charitable purpose such as education, health care or the arts.
 Dallas Jewish Community Foundation staff members are here to help you assess and define your long-term vision and to incorporate your wishes into a customized fund document outlining a viable plan.
 The goal is to protect the fund’s principal while perpetuating your commitment, and maximizing personal financial and estate planning benefits.

 Frequently Used Methods to Fund an Endowment

 - An outright gift.
 This is the easiest way to create an endowment, using cash or appreciated assets such as stocks, bonds or real estate.

 - A life insurance policy.
 The reasonable cost and tax benefit make this particularly appealing for younger donors.
 Premiums may be tax-deductible.

 - A donor advised fund or supporting foundation.
 Donors may recommend annual transfers or dedicate the remainder of a fund or supporting foundation.

 - An IRA or pension fund.
-IRS guidelines regarding taxation of distributions of IRA assets make these assets ideal for transfer to a charity or qualified charitable trust.
+IRS guidelines regarding taxation of distributions of IRA assets make these assets ideal for transfer to a charity.
 A portion of these funds can be used to create an endowment as part of a financial or estate plan.

 - A charitable income plan, charitable remainder trust or charitable gift annuity.
 Receive life income payments with tax benefits.
 The remainder may be contributed to an endowment fund.